nicholaswilde/recipes/docs/sides/jojo's-biscuits.md

 ### Step 9

 Biscuits are best the day they are made (and ideally fresh out of the oven!).
-Serve with strawberry jam or gravy, if desired.
+Serve with [strawberry jam][2] or gravy, if desired.
 Store leftovers in an airtight container at room temperature for up to 2 days.

 ## :link: Source

 - <https://magnolia.com/blog/recipe/f7e2d2a0-5997-4c87-958f-19024b248497/jojos-biscuits/>

-[1]: ../ingredients/buttermilk.md
+[1]: <../ingredients/buttermilk.md>
+[2]: <../sauces-and-dressings/single-jar-of-fruit-jam.md>